-Ineos Energy sells Norwegian business to PGNiG for $615m | Oil & Gas | Energy Digital

 Ineos Energy sells Norwegian business to PGNiG for $615m

-Move helps Ineos balance its oil and gas portfolio and open up new opportunities to reinvest further in the energy transition

-Move helps Ineos balance its oil and gas portfolio and open up new opportunities to reinvest further in the energy transition

-Ineos Energy is selling its oil and gas business in Norway to PGNiG Upstream Norway for $615 millio with the deal covering production, licenses, fields, facilities and pipelines on the Norwegian continental shelf.
+Ineos Energy is selling its oil and gas business in Norway to PGNiG Upstream Norway for $615 million with the deal covering production, licenses, fields, facilities and pipelines on the Norwegian continental shelf.

 Ineos E&P Norge produces around 33,000 BOE per day from the Norwegian Sea with a 93% gas ratio, from 3 non-operated fields, Ormen Lange (14%), Alve (15%) and Marulk (30%).
 The business also holds 22 offshore licenses, of which 6 are operated, and has equity in the Nyhamna Terminal (8%).